3MAH/simcoon/docs/examples.rst

 #Loading_type defines the physical problem to solve, which is:
 1 for mechanical; 2 for thermomechanical
 #Control_type defines if the mechanical part of the problem to solve is controlled from infinitesimal strains/stress, or if a finite deformation framework is utilized.
-1 for infinitesimal strains/stress; 2 for finite deformation
+1 for infinitesimal strains/stress; 2 for finite deformation using Lagrangian control (Green-Lagrange strain / Piola-Kirchoff II stress); 3 for finite deformation using logarithmic strain / Kirchoff stress
 #Repeat is the number of time the block is repeated
 #Steps is the number of steps of the block